 Too often, entrepreneurship education initiatives are over-influenced by Silicon Valley success stories or reality television shows that encourage students to come up with big ideas, write business plans, and pursue venture capital investment.
-While these stories may captivate our imagination, they are by far the exception and do not reflect the bootson-the-ground reality of most successful entrepreneurs.
-By continuously promoting these narrowly defined models, we may be unwittingly alienating the vast majority of our students population, not to mention faculty.
+While these stories may captivate our imagination, they are by far the exception and do not reflect the boots-on-the-ground reality of most successful entrepreneurs.
+By continuously promoting these narrowly defined models, we may be unintentionally alienating the vast majority of our student population, not to mention faculty.

 2. Explore the mindset.